 - Oppland County Council: Weathering and conservation of Stone Age rock paintings (2018-)

 - Norwegian Institute for Cultural Heritage Research, Norway: Investigation of quarries used for building now ruined medieval castles (2016-)

 - Geological Survey of Norway: Cooperation on investigation of stone provenance at Nidaros Cathedral, Trondheim, various (2010-).

 - Bakken & Magnussen AS (Norwegian conservation company): Investigation of quarries at Rein medieval monastery, Central Norway (2011-2012); condition and conservation plan at Steinvikholm medieval castle, Central Norway (2011); weathering of render and limewash at Austrått castle, Central Norway (2011); investigation into weathering and stone quarries at Selja medieval monastery, West Coast of Norway (2010).

 Research and book projects

-- Restoration Workshop of Nidaros Cathedral, Trondheim, Geological survey of Norway and the Norwegian Non-Fiction Writers and Translators Organisation: book project on the stones used at Nidaros Cathedral (in preparation since 2011, publication in 2015).
+- Restoration Workshop of Nidaros Cathedral, Trondheim, Geological survey of Norway and the Norwegian Non-Fiction Writers and Translators Organisation: book project on the stones used at Nidaros Cathedral (published 2015).

-- University Museum of Bergen, Norway: Co-editor on an edited volume on soapstone production in the north (Viking Age/Middle Ages) (in preparation since 2011, published 2017).
+- University Museum of Bergen, Norway: Co-editor on an edited volume on soapstone production in the north (Viking Age/Middle Ages) (published 2017).